iuliaferoli/azureML_python_webapp_extensions/README.md

 ### 4. Deploy the code to an Azure Web App
    In order to access the registration service online / for your team members / not to keep the flask app running locally; you can now deploy your app to Azure.

    * Simplest would be to use the Azure Visual Studio Code plugin for App Services.
-Here's a tutorial: https://docs.microsoft.com/en-us/azure/developer/python/tutorial-deploy-app-service-on-linux-01
+[Here](https://docs.microsoft.com/en-us/azure/developer/python/tutorial-deploy-app-service-on-linux-01) is a tutorial.

    * If you don't develop in visual studio code you can also create the Web App wihtout using the IDE.
-Here's the tutorial: https://docs.microsoft.com/en-us/azure/app-service/containers/quickstart-python?tabs=bash
+[Here](https://docs.microsoft.com/en-us/azure/app-service/containers/quickstart-python?tabs=bash ) is a tutorial.

    * Now the app is accessible via the link you'll find in the resource overview in your Azure Portal.
 It will have the same functionality as running the flask app locally, and you can now send requests to the new website.
-You can still use postman for this, or an ADF web activity like so: https://docs.microsoft.com/en-us/azure/data-factory/control-flow-web-activity
+You can still use postman for this, or an [ADF web activity](https://docs.microsoft.com/en-us/azure/data-factory/control-flow-web-activity) like so:

    ![ADF Example](https://github.com/iuliaferoli/azureML_python_webapp_extensions/blob/master/images/data_factory.PNG?raw=true)